XRT 111--Radiographic Technology I

 4 Credits An overview of diagnostic radiography and its role in health care delivery including specific guidelines, responsibilities, policies, and clinical education experience.
 Emphasis is on orientation to the program and the clinical setting, radiography as a health science profession, professional ethics, and safety issues.

 Course Learning Outcomes 1.
-Examine current issues in healthcare.
+Analyze current issues in healthcare that have an effect on various populations and demographics.
 2. Describe professional ethical standards.
-3. Develop team building skills by working in small research groups.
-4. Describe the basic components of radiation safety and protection.
-5. Describe standard precautions for infection control.
-6. Practice the process of vital sign assessment.
-7. Simulate patient transfer techniques for ambulatory patients.
-8. Simulate patient transfer techniques for non-ambulatory patients.
-9. Apply proper methods of oxygen administration.
-10. Assess patient privacy scenarios for compliance with Health Insurance Portability and Accountability Act (HIPAA).
-11. Develop an action plan for personal health and wellness.
-12. Apply concepts learned on campus to the clinical setting.
+3. Summarize the basic components of radiation safety and protection.
+4. Explain standard precautions for infection control.
+5. Differentiate between culture and ethnicity; types of diversity, and cultural biases.
+6. Model patient transfer techniques for both ambulatory and non-ambulatory patients.
+7. Apply proper methods of oxygen administration.
+8. Evaluate patient privacy scenarios for compliance with Health Insurance Portability and Accountability Act (HIPAA).
+9. Discuss the effect of historical practices regarding ethical treatment of certain populations.
+10. Apply concepts learned on campus to the clinical setting.

 |